 Nothing is as it seems, but they are tasked to fix the situation as speedily as possible.

 One of the best parts of Clark’s writing is the texture and beauty of his descriptions.
-He builds a fluid, and magical world that is on one hand, believable and on the other completely stretches the imagination.
-The story is fascinating in its own right, but the backstory and current of political tensions that flow behind the main characters are well done.
+He builds a fluid, and magical world that is on one hand, believable, but on the other completely stretches the imagination.
+The story is fascinating in its own right, but the backstory and the current political tensions that flow behind the main characters are well done and bring depth to the tale.
 Political upheaval is everywhere in the form of women’s suffrage.
 Women are close to getting the right to vote, and that plays a massive part in how characters behave and relate to other characters in the story.
 The political climate is a live wire snapping and sparking.

 Hamad, the lead investigator for the story, is a steampunk world-weary sam spade type character.
 He has seen a lot, experienced a lot, and has developed a certain pragmatism towards cases.
-At the same time as issues pop up he pragmatically handles them, he is also funny and adds a bit of mischievousness to the story.
-I enjoyed reading his interactions with various people and entities.
+But what makes him such a great character is his ability to adapt.
+As issues pop up he pragmatically handles them but is intelligent and adaptable enough that he can look beyond the easy.
+He is also funny and adds a bit of mischievousness to the story which adds a much-needed levity.
+I enjoyed reading about his interactions with various people and entities.